Men vs. women in retirementFinances

-While men may place greater importance on financial planning for retirement, they lag behind their female counterparts when it comes to putting together "emotional portfolios."
+While men may place greater importance on financial planning for retirement, they lag slightly behind women when it comes to putting together "emotional portfolios."
 Women placed greater importance on making emotional plans for retirement — planning for happiness, essentially.
-While most women had a clear vision of how they wanted to spend their days in retirement, men did not put as much advance thought into what would make them happy during retirement.
-Many said that they figured they would wait until they were actually retired to determine what makes them happy.

 The same survey notes both men and women list traveling at the top of their list for retirement activities (67 percent).
 However, women place a slightly higher priority on spending more time with family and friends and volunteering (women 59 percent and men 57 percent), while 34 percent of men wanted to do some form of paid work by either continuing to work in their same field, starting a business, or pursuing an encore career compared to women (26 percent).